DropDemBits/turse-rs/notes/Restrictions for each AST node.md

 ### `ModuleDecl`

+- The identifier in `EndGroup` must match the `ModuleDecl`'s identifier
-- The following nodes are allowed as the first statements in the specified order:
+- (Enforced by Parser) The following nodes are allowed as the first statements in the specified order:
   - `ImplementStmt`
   - `ImplementByStmt`
   - `ImportStmt`
   - `ExportStmt`
   - `PreStmt`
   All specified statements are not required to be present
-- The following nodes are allowed as the final statement:
+- (Enforced by Parser) The following nodes are allowed as the final statement:
   - `PostStmt`
   All specified statements are not required to be present
-- The identifier in `EndGroup` must match the `ModuleDecl`'s identifier

 ### `ClassDecl`

+- The identifier in `EndGroup` must match the `ClassDecl`'s identifier
+- Always reject `DeviceSpec` node, regardless of if the `monitor` token is present
-- The following nodes are allowed as the first statements in the specified order:
+- (Enforced by Parser) The following nodes are allowed as the first statements in the specified order:
   - `InheritStmt`
   - `ImplementStmt`
   - `ImplementByStmt`